Angryginge: 2023–present: Football content, reality show, The Bov Boys, and mainstream popularity

 On 5 July 2025, it was announced that Daisy Hill F.C.'s stadium, a football club owned by YouTuber Aaron Hunt, would be named the Ginge Power Stadium for the 2025/26 season after sponsorship from Burtwistle.

-In July 2025, Burtwistle along with fellow content creators Tays, Heinz Baines, Chazza and Jakey Davies, launched a new YouTube group called The Bov Boys, posting two videos every week on a Wednesday and a Friday.
+In July 2025, Burtwistle along with fellow content creators Tays, Heinz Baines, NYKChazza and Jakey Davies, launched a new YouTube group called The Bov Boys, posting videos every week on a Friday.
 The content includes challenges similar to the videos of fellow British content collectives Sidemen and Beta Squad, and surpassed 100,000 subscribers on the platform, within less than two weeks of its inception.

+In November 2025, it was announced that Burtwistle would be competing in the twenty-fifth series of I'm a Celebrity...Get Me Out of Here!.
+On 7 December 2025, Burtwistle was announced as the winner of the series and was crowned "King of the Jungle".

+On 28 February 2026, Burtwistle presented the award for International Song of the Year at the Brit Awards 2026, along with Luke Littler.
+The following week, it was announced that Burtwistle would be once again participating in Soccer Aid, this time at London Stadium in May 2026.

+In August 2026, Burtwistle along with content creators Tays, Heinz Baines, NYKChazza and Jakey Davies, otherwise known as the Bov Boys, took part in a 24/7 livestream called the Bovathon, where they streamed their entire lives for one week.

 Other ventures

 Baller League UK

 In November 2024, it was announced that Burtwistle would manage one of the twelve teams in the inaugural Baller League UK, a six-a-side football competition broadcast on Sky Sports.
 In March 2025, it was revealed that Burtwistle would manage a team named Yanited.
 The team won its opening match on 24 March 2025, defeating N5 FC 7–2.
 Yanited finished third in the league table, securing a place in the final four.
 The semi-final matches were held at The O2 Arena in London, where Yanited were defeated 5–1 by Maya Jama's MVPs United.